MATRIX vs. iSpring Learn

 MATRIX Business portal

 MATRIX has an intuitive, responsive design that looks sharp and automatically adjusts based on the type of device.
-It is easily customizable to match the company’s image, brand, and identity. iSpring Learn also offers the possibility to customize the portal but it has less options compared to MATRIX.
+It is easily customizable to match the company’s image, brand, and identity. iSpring Learn also offers the possibility to customize the portal but it has fewer options compared to MATRIX.
+MATRIX also has a unique “activity display” feature that indicates the level of activity within courses and groups using a pulsing indicator on their tiles together with real-time widgets that scroll through the latest activities.

 The iSpring Learn LMS learner dashboard, although it has a tile-based layout, is not as visually attractive as the MATRIX one.
 The tiles offer just a few course-related details such as the name of the course and the learner’s progress in the course.
 The administrator dashboard on iSpring Learn has a very simplistic design in comparison to the MATRIX admin dashboard.
 It isn’t customizable and you can’t add widgets to visualize important information.
 The dashboard only shows the number of courses, users, and groups and has separate sections for the latest content and assessments ready for evaluation.